 Cone signals are read out in parallel by multiple retinal circuits.
 Retinal output cells then integrate signals from multiple parallel circuits to control the pattern of activity sent to higher visual areas.
 This basic architecture, shared by many other neural circuits, raises the opportunity to study how interactions between parallel circuits control the computation the circuit implements.
 Furthermore, as lighting conditions change, retinal circuits are repurposed to implement different computations, and such repurposing relies on interactions of upstream parallel circuits.
 We are working in collaboration with Rachel Wong (University of Washington) to identify which parallel circuits interact, the mechanisms responsible for such interactions, and the consequences for retinal computations.

 The sensitivity of rod-mediated vision has motivated 20 years of work that has made the rods the best understood of the many G protein cascades in biological systems.
 This work also has had direct medical benefits, as we now understand the mechanisms and have potential treatments for several forms of stationary night blindness.
-Our long-term goal is to bring a similar clarity to our understanding of cone phototransduction and of the re
+Our long-term goal is to bring a similar clarity to our understanding of cone phototransduction and of the retinal processing of rod and cone signals.

 This work is supported in part by a grant from the National Institutes of Health.